What Does a Product Owner Do? Roles and Responsibilities

 The product owner is one of the more valuable positions in such a team.
 It’s also a very rewarding position to work in—in terms of professional experience and salary.

-In case you’re looking to build a career as a product owner, it’s important to know the in’s and out’s of the position.
-To help you learn more about what a product owner does, in this article, we'll provide a detailed explanation of the product owner job description, as well as their roles and responsibilities
+In case you’re looking to build a career as a product owner, it’s important to know the ins and outs of the position.
+To help you learn more about what a product owner does, in this article, we'll provide a detailed explanation of the product owner job description, as well as their roles and responsibilities.
+If you're interested in learning via video, then watch below.
+Otherwise, skip ahead.

 Let’s jump right in.